 Gross profit is net revenue less cost of revenue, and gross margin is gross profit as a percentage of net revenue.
-Gross profit has been, and will continue to be, affected by various factors, including leveraging economies of scale, the costs associated with hosting our platform, the level of amortization of our internal-use software, and the extent to which we expand our operations.
+Gross profit has been, and will continue to be, affected by various factors, including leveraging economies of scale, the costs associated with hosting our platform, the level of amortization of our internal-use software, the fluctuations in shipping costs and our ability to pass these costs on to buyers, and the extent to which we expand our operations.
 We expect that our gross margin will fluctuate from period to period depending on the interplay of these various factors.